 Monarch-flycatchers from the Monarchidae family are Old World tropical and temperate region Passeri that inhabit forests, woodlands including cultivated areas, mangroves, and savanna.
 All featured species photographed in Australia and Singapore.

 Shrikes belong to the Laniidae family preferring open country and bushy areas in Africa and most parts of the northern hemisphere.
 I photographed the featured species in Singapore’s parks.

 I photograph the crow family on an opportunity basis.
-These are the most intelligent species of birds, some are habitual so easy approached while others can be skittish.
-The forest raven is endemic to Australia.
+These are the most intelligent species of birds; some are habitual so easy approached while others can be skittish.

-Five genera of Monarch-flycatchers feature photographed mostly in Australia and one species in Singapore.
-There is a significant difference in size and appearance of this family as seen by comparing the magpie-lark weighing in at 60g to 90g and broad-billed flycatcher at 12g.
-Two different subspecies of magpie-lark feature including a male and female of the nominate species.
+Six species of Monarch-flycatchers feature that I mostly photographed in Australia with two one species in Singapore.
+The family exhibits a significant size and appearance difference.
+The Magpie-lark weighs in at 60g to 90g while the Broad-billed Flycatcher is 12g.
+Two different subspecies of Magpie-lark feature including male and female images of both subspecies.

 Crow Behaviour Notes

 The Australian Raven was foraging on the ground, became startled by my presence and squawked.
-An immature white-belled sea-eagle chased by four house crows at Sungei Buloh Wetland Reserve in Singapore.
+A White-bellied Sea-eagle immature bird being chased by four house crows at Sungei Buloh Wetland Reserve in Singapore.